ZachHeick/zachheick.github.io/about.md

 tags: about
 ---

 Hello!
-My name is Zach Heick and I'm from Park Ridge, Illinois.
-From September 2017 up to mid December 2017, I will be devoting my time to a 12-week Data Science Bootcamp at Metis in Chicago.
+My name is Zach Heick and I'm from Chicago, Illinois.
+I'm a recent graduate of the Metis Data Science Bootcamp in Chicago and am actively pursuing for a full-time role in data science.
 This blog will be here to share my experiences at Metis and other data science or software developement related topics.